Chinese Massacre Cove: Hells Canyon massacre

 Robert McMillan made a deathbed confession to his father Hugh recounting details of the massacre, which were published in 1891.
-According to Hugh McMillan, the Chinese miners were ambushed by a party consisting of Robert McMillan, Bruce Evans, J.T.
-Canfield, Max Larue, and Frank Vaughn in late April 1887.
+According to Hugh McMillan, the Chinese miners were ambushed by a party consisting of Robert McMillan, Bruce Evans, J. T. Canfield, Max Larue, and Frank Vaughn in late April 1887.
 Hiram Maynard and Carl Hughes were traveling with the others, but did not participate in the ambush.
 Canfield and Larue first attacked the camp of thirteen Chinese from the bluffs overlooking the cove, driving them towards Evans and Vaughn, who were in the path of their retreat.
-Twelve Chinese were killed in the initial fusillade; then the remaining man had "his brains beaten out", retrieving $5,500 in gold dust.
+Twelve Chinese were killed in the initial fusillade; then the remaining man had "his brains beaten out".
+The assailants stole gold dust worth $5,500.

 The next day, eight more Chinese returned to the camp by boat, where the gang shot and killed them, throwing the 21 bodies into the Snake River.
 The gang then stole the boat and traveled 4 mi to the next Chinese camp, where they killed 13 more and retrieved $50,000 in gold.
-Hugh McMillan stated that Robert was only present for the first day's events, but the gang had discussed the next day's plans before Robert left the others.
+Hugh McMillan stated that Robert was present only for the first day's events, but the gang had discussed the next day's plans before Robert left the others.

 According to a modern account, Vaughn stayed behind to prepare dinner while the other six rode to ambush the miners.
 McMillan minded the horses; Canfield and LaRue shot from the rim of Robinson Gulch, while Evans shot from the river level; Hughes and Maynard were positioned upstream and downstream to catch any miner who tried to flee along the river.
 Their surprise attack was successful, and all ten of the miners at the camp were killed, the last with a rock after the gang had run out of ammunition.
 The remainder of the modern account agrees with McMillan's deathbed confession: the gang returned to the Douglas cabin and restocked their ammunition; then on next day, Evans, Canfield, and LaRue ambushed a group of eight Chinese miners who returned to the cove, and finally sailed to a second camp, where they killed thirteen more miners.